Configuring Cloud Clusters

 Azure clusters do not have a Zone menu.

-Root Size (GB)
+Root Size (GiB)

 Instance Type